Commitment: World-Changing Collaborations

 The definition of commitment is the state or quality of being dedicated to a cause or activity.
 When you are committed to something, there is no question whether it will succeed or not.
 Because your commitment will see it through.

-Imagine you joined a volunteer fire department.
-When you join, you commit to the cause and you trust the commitment of the other volunteer firefighters.
-Imagine running into a burning building and you are ready to fight a fire.
+Now imagine running into a burning building and you are ready to fight a fire.
 What would happen if you weren’t committed to fighting that fire?
 If your fellow firefighters, your partners, your collaborators, weren’t committed to fighting that fire?
 What are the chances you will succeed in getting that fire extinguished?
-You might think twice about running into that burning building in the first place if you didn’t have the commitment to make sure you succeed.
-Commitment is critical to creating a successful world-changing collaboration.

 Commit to the hard work that it will take to accomplish the shared vision.
 A great way to make sure everyone commits to a collaboration is to set deadlines for tasks and milestones.
 Remain open-minded and ask for solutions when roadblocks appear.